awsdocs/aws-doc-sdk-examples/cpp/example_code/s3/README.md

 ## Overview

-The code examples in this directory demonstrate how to work with the Amazon Simple Storage Service (Amazon S3) using the AWS SDK for C++.
+The code examples in this directory demonstrate how to work with Amazon Simple Storage Service (Amazon S3) using the AWS SDK for C++.

 Amazon S3 is an object storage service that offers industry-leading scalability, data availability, security, and